You’ve heard me advise against using Slack, because asynchronous is better than synchronous almost every time.

 - Ask a thoughtful question via email or Basecamp.

-- Wait for it a thoughtful reply.
+- Wait patiently for my reply.

 I’m not a fan of stand-ups and other “update me” meetings, unless there’s a clear objective that cannot be achieved asynchronously.
 Status updates don’t belong in meetings – they belong in Basecamp.
 And maybe they are once a week, maybe not.